The Royal Society is committed to protecting and respecting your privacy.

 We use third party data processors who provide elements of our recruitment service for us.
 We have contracts in place with our data processors.
 This means that they cannot do anything with your personal data unless we have instructed them to do it.
 They will not share your personal data with any organisation apart from us.
 They will hold it securely and retain it for the period we instruct.

-To fulfil our employment contract with you and/or to comply with legal obligations we also need to share your personal data with HMRC (for tax law compliance purposes), Scottish Widows and/or Barnett Waddingham (our pension providers), Cardinus Risk Management (our health and safety providers), and Maitland Medical (our occupational health service providers).
+To fulfil our employment contract with you and/or to comply with legal obligations we also need to share your personal data with HMRC (for tax law compliance purposes), Scottish Widows and/or Barnett Waddingham (our pension providers/ administrators), Cardinus Risk Management (our health and safety providers), and Maitland Medical (our occupational health service providers).

 How long we retain candidate information for